webbird83/zenbot/docs/Zentalk.md

 ### Final words

 These utilities are still in an early stage of development.
-The same warings that is given for **Zentalk** also applies to **The Zentalker concept**.
+The same warings that is given for **Zentalk** also applies to **The Zentalker Concept**.
 The listening utilities are quite safe.
 These only distributes data from **Zenbot**.
 The **zentalker** to the contrary, is able to change options that **Zenbot** operates with.
 That is also the purpose of the program. **You are warned!**